laravel/docs/upgrade.md

 #### Model `is` Method

-If you are overriding the `is` method of your Eloquent model, you should remove the `Model` type-hint from the method.
+If you are overriding the `is` method of your Eloquent model, you can remove the `Model` type-hint from the method.
 This allows the `is` method to receive `null` as an argument:

     /**
      * Determine if two models have the same ID and belong to the same table.